acemod/ACE3/documentation/feature/medical-system.md

 ##### 2.2.1.13 Surgical kit

 - Is only useful when advanced wounds (reopening) is enabled.
-- Stitch a wound to stop it from reopening (only happens if advanced wounds are enabled).
+- Stitch a wound to stop it from reopening.
 - It's use may be limited to a certain class and / or near a vehicle / facility.
+- It's use can also be limited according to the condition of the patient, you might need to stabilize him first before using it.

 ##### 2.2.1.14 PAK

 - Used to fully heal someone.
 (Removes any injury, restore vitals to a stable state and reset the medical history, clears all medication in the system.)
 - It's use may be limited to a certain class and / or near a vehicle / facility.
+- It's use can also be limited according to the condition of the patient, you might need to stabilize him first before using it.

 #### 2.2.2 Vitals